 1. Form 1040

 This is the federal income tax return form you’ll use to file your taxes.
-The form calculates your total taxable income and determines how much you’ll get refunded, or how much you’ll owe the federal government.
-The Internal Revenue Service (IRS) has two different 1040 forms‡, and the one you fill out depends on your personal situation.
+The form calculates your total taxable income and determines how much you’ll get refunded or how much you’ll owe the federal government.
+The Internal Revenue Service (IRS) has two versions of Form 1040‡, and the one you fill out depends on your personal situation.
 Here’s the breakdown:

-1040: The standard tax return form; this is what most people file.
-You report everything on this form, from income to properties owned.
+- 1040: The standard tax return form; this is what most people file.
+All reportable activity is included on this form.

-1040-SR: A version of the standard 1040 designed specifically for filers who are older than 65.
+- 1040-SR: A version of the standard 1040 designed specifically for filers who are 65 or older.

 2. Adjusted gross income

 Your adjusted gross income (AGI) is the amount of money you’ve made throughout the year.
-Your gross income includes your salary, wages, tips, capital gains, alimony received, interest, and dividends.
-Once you’ve calculated this initial figure, you need to subtract any adjustments, such as traditional individual retirement account (IRA) contributions, health savings account (HSA) contributions, student loan interest, tuition and fees, or any alimony payments to get your adjusted gross income.
-Your AGI determines the deductions and credit you are eligible to take.
+Your gross income includes your salary, wages, tips, capital gains, eligible alimony payments, retirement distributions, eligible Social Security benefits, rental income, unemployment compensation, interest and dividends.
+Once you’ve calculated this initial figure, you need to subtract any adjustments, such as traditional individual retirement account (IRA) contributions, health savings account (HSA) contributions, student loan interest, educator expenses, or any eligible alimony payments to get your adjusted gross income.
+Your AGI determines the deductions and credits you are eligible to take.

 3. Taxable income